BMO Capital Markets lifts B2Gold Corp. [BTG] price estimate. Who else is bullish?

 BTG Stock Performance Analysis:

 B2Gold Corp.
-[BTG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.57.
-With this latest performance, BTG shares dropped by -6.88% in over the last four-week period, additionally sinking by -1.40% over the last 6 months – not to mention a rise of 0.57% in the past year of trading.
+[BTG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.10.
+With this latest performance, BTG shares dropped by -6.25% in over the last four-week period, additionally sinking by -8.16% over the last 6 months – not to mention a rise of 8.11% in the past year of trading.

 Insight into B2Gold Corp.
 Fundamentals: